 1.2 The Lead Passenger warrants as a fundamental term of the contract that he/she has read these terms and conditions and has the authority to and agrees to be bound by them.
 Furthermore, that he/she is authorised by each Passenger named on the confirmation invoice (and, where such passenger is under 18, by his or her parents or guardian) to enter into a contract with the Company on their behalf.
 Unless otherwise indicated, the Lead Passenger warrants that the Passenger information given may be used by the Company or its partners for future marketing purposes.

 1.3 No contract exists until the Company has received the full deposit (or, where appropriate, the full price) and a confirmation invoice has been issued.
 Please note that a contract will exist even if the Company is unable to confirm all holiday details at the time of booking.
 A confirmation invoice will be sent to the Lead Passenger.
-There is no charge for payment of a deposit by credit card but a 2% charge will be made for any subsequent payments made by credit card.
+There is no charge for payment by credit card.

 1.4 All details on the confirmation invoice (and on any additional documents produced by the Company) will be deemed to have been accepted unless the Company receives notification to the contrary in writing from the Lead Passenger within 14 days of the date of dispatch (which will be deemed to be 2 days after the date of issue).
 If any errors are not immediately identified and reported, any cost of rectifying the same at a subsequent date must be met by the Passenger.
 Please note that Passengers not following these instructions will be fully liable for any costs that may subsequently be incurred in rectifying errors at a later date.
 In the case of e-tickets these must be checked by Passengers and the Company must be notified of any errors immediately.